MESGJanie/documentation/workflows/cli/file.md

 ## Command processing

-If your worflow contains multiple commands to execute, the {{ book.network }} will automatically optimise the workflow to parallelise the commands.
+If your workflow contains multiple commands to execute, the {{ book.network }} will automatically optimise the workflow to parallelise the commands.
 In order to parallelise the execution, a dependency graph will be generated with the source event as a root node and for parallelise all the child with the same depth.

 #### Instant commands